Online EM Algorithm for Hidden Markov Models: Discussion

+Of course, using either~(\ref{eq:stat:filter:online}) and~\eqref{eq:stat:update:online} or \eqref{eq:update:online:joint} is practically equivalent.
+But the results of Section~\ref{sec:results} indicate that $\hat{\phi}_n$ and $\hat{\rho}_n$ have very different limiting behaviors: the auxiliary recursion~(\ref{eq:stat:update:online}) should converge to a fixed deterministic limit while the same is not true for the approximate filtering recursion~(\ref{eq:stat:filter:online}).
+Hence the use of decreasing step-sizes for~(\ref{eq:stat:update:online}) only is justifiable while its use in~\eqref{eq:update:online:joint} is less natural (and/or potentially misleading) as $\hat{\tau}_{n}$ should not be expected to converge to a deterministic limit.

-Regarding the choice of the step-size, \cite{mongillo:deneve:2008} consider the cases where, either, the step-size $\gamma_n$ is small but non-decreasing, which may be useful for tracking potential changes but is not sufficient to guarantee the consistency of the approach, or when $\gamma_n = 1/n$, which is selected, following \cite{neal:hinton:1999}, by analogy with the batch EM algorithm and its recursive rewriting in Proposition~\ref{prop:recursive}.
-In general however, the choice $\gamma_n = 1/n$ is not very recommendable for a stochastic approximation procedure and step-sizes of the form $\gamma_n = 1/n^\gamma$ with $\gamma$ in the range 05--0.6 combined with Polyak-Ruppert averaging are preferable (see discussion in \citealp{cappe:moulines:2009}).
-This point is illustrated in the numerical simulations of Section~\ref{sec:gausHMM} below.
-The role of $n_{\min}$ is only to guarantee that the M-step update is numerically well behaved \citep{cappe:moulines:2009} and for this purpose, a small value of $n_{\min}$ is usually sufficient (for instance, $n_{\min}=20$ is used in the simulations of Section \ref{sec:exper}).
+Regarding the choice of the step-size, \cite{mongillo:deneve:2008} consider the cases where, either, the step-size $\gamma_n$ is small but non-decreasing, which may be useful for tracking potential changes but is not sufficient to guarantee the consistency of the approach.
+The other option mentioned by \cite{mongillo:deneve:2008} is to use $\gamma_n = n^{-1}$ by analogy with the work of \cite{neal:hinton:1999} and the case of the batch EM algorithm.
+The range of step-sizes mentioned in Algorithm~\ref{alg:generic} is chosen in reference to the theory of stochastic approximation and by analogy with \cite{cappe:moulines:2009}.
+As will be illustrated below, in the numerical simulations of Section~\ref{sec:gausHMM}, the choice of $\gamma_n = n^{-1}$ should definitely be avoided for HMMs and we instead recommend using step-sizes of the form $\gamma_n = n^{-\alpha}$ with $\alpha$ in the interval (0.5,0.8), possibly combined with Polyak-Ruppert averaging (see Section~\ref{sec:exper} below).